 Methods that focus on collaboration and lots of interaction are derived from interactional and constructivism, Examples include cooperative language learning, community language learning, and task-based language.

 Language Theory and Learning Theory

 In a previous post, we looked at language theory.
-If you have been reading all these post together you might be confused over what language theory is and what learning theory is.
-Language theory focuses specifically on how people learn language.
+If you have been reading all these posts together you might be confused over what language theory is and what learning theory is.
+Language theory focuses specifically on how people learn a language.
 On the other a hand, learning theory focuses on how people learn in general.

 Both language theories (how people learn languages) and learning theories (how people learn) influences approaches in TESOL.
 An approach is a set of beliefs in how to teach a language and how students learn a language.
 In other words, an approach is just a combination of language theories and learning theories.
 Below is a visual.